| Here Comes the

 viewing.
 Meaning, it works in just about any light situation

 whether rear-lit or under bright light.
+Well, the

 new ones have the same screen, only bigger.
 Now the screen area